jobayer977/javascript-interview-questions/README.md

 const myClass = new MyClass();
 myClass.myStaticMethod(); // TypeError: myStaticMethod is not a function
 ```

- ## 13.9 What are the 4 pillars of OOP?
+140. ### What are the 4 pillars of OOP?

 - 1. Abstraction
 - 2. Encapsulation
 - 3. Inheritance
 - 4. Polymorphism

-# 14 Promises

- ## 14.1 Is it possible to chain promises after getting an Error?
+141. ### Is it possible to chain promises after getting an Error?

 Yes, It is possible to chain after a failure. which is useful to accomplish a task after a failure.

 ```javascript